bonnil1/Project-1---Fruity-Pairs/README.md

 Next Steps:

-~ Add sounds to the game when a correct and incorrect match is made.
+~ Add sounds to the game when a correct or incorrect match is made.

 ~ Add rounds of increasing difficulty to challenge the player.